Ethical review of every animal study

 75% of our animal studies are performed in-house

-Novo Nordisk performs approximately 75% of our animal studies at our own research facilities presently only in Denmark.
-Before any of these studies are undertaken an application for the specific animal studies must be sent to the Ministry of Justice for legal and ethical approval.
+Novo Nordisk performs approximately 75% of our animal studies at our own research facilities.
+Before any of these studies are undertaken in Denmark an application for the specific animal studies must be sent to the Ministry of Justice for legal and ethical approval.
 In addition, our internal Ethics Review Council (ERC) reviews and approves these applications before they are sent to the authorities.

 25% of our animal studies are performed by external contractors

 Novo Nordisk has established an assessment and monitoring procedure to ensure global animal welfare standards for all animals used in-house and ex-house.
 Animal studies planned to be performed by contractors are described in study protocols.
 They must all be reviewed and approved by our Ethics Review Council (ERC) before these animal studies can be initiated.
 ERC carefully review animal studies performed by or on behalf of Novo Nordisk from an ethical perspective and ensure integration of the principles of the 3Rs (Reduce, Refine and Replace).
 The impact of the ethical review has been very visible; information on ethical concerns is spread widely in the Novo Nordisk organisation, and the ERC and the scientists are having a very close dialogue.

 The Ethics Review Council (ERC) has the means to challenge and change or even reject the study protocols or the application whenever ethical concerns about the animals' welfare and use arise.